inscapist/emacs-osx/README.md

 - Replicate [Emacs Overlay](https://github.com/nix-community/emacs-overlay) to OSX/darwin environment
 - Allow overrides of patches
 - Last but not least, for my own learning and use
-- And in future (custom icons and automated latest builds from savannah)
+- And in future (my own custom icons)

 ## Patches